Support and Survivorship for Breast Cancer

 About Breast Cancer and Exercise

-Exercise is one of the best ways to maintain strength, energy, mobility, and to cope with cancer-related fatigue during and after cancer treatment.
-You should find an exercise that fits your interest and the needs of your body.
-If you don't feel comfortable exercising on your own, you can work with a physical therapist or a qualified trainer.
+Exercise is one of the best ways to keep your strength, energy, mobility, and to cope with fatigue during and after cancer treatment.
+Find an exercise that fits your interest and the needs of your body.
+If you don't feel comfortable exercising on your own, you can work with a physical therapist (PT) or a qualified trainer.

 Living with Advanced or Metastatic Breast Cancer